mrkamel/distributed_job/README.md

 all those background jobs have successfully finished, all parts will be marked as finished, such that the distributed job will finally be finished as well.

-The `token` can be used to keep query the status of the distributed job, e.g. on a job summary page or similar.
+The `token` can also be used to query the status of the distributed job, e.g. on a job summary page or similar.
 You can show some progress bar in the browser or in the terminal, etc: